elephantscale/spring-cloud-labs/05-use-zookeeper-for-distributed-configuration-and-synchronization/05-lab.md

-# **Lab 5: Use Zookeeper for Distributed Configuration and Synchronization**
+# **Lab 5: Use Zookeeper for Distributed Configuration and Synchronization (Spring Boot 3.4.1)**

 ## **Objective**
-Set up Apache Zookeeper as a configuration and synchronization server.
-Learn how to store and retrieve configurations, register microservices, and explore Zookeeper's capabilities for distributed systems.
+Learn how to set up **Apache Zookeeper** to register microservices (Spring Boot **3.4.1**) for discovery and explore its **KV store** for dynamic configuration.
+Zookeeper offers distributed synchronization capabilities suitable for microservices needing coordination or shared config.

 ---